Skip to main content

 • Yes.
 The bond would be funded through a 1.37% property tax increase, so it would result in a small increase to property taxes for residents within the Marlow Public Schools district.

-• If you currently pay $500 per month, the increase would be about $6.85 per month
+• If you currently pay $1000 per year, the increase would be about $13.69 more per year.

 • In Oklahoma, school bond funds are strictly limited by law and can only be spent on specific projects that voters approve on the ballot.
 This means districts cannot use bond money for salaries, utilities, routine maintenance, or day-to-day operating costs.
 Bond funds may only be used for long-term investments such as constructing or renovating facilities, purchasing equipment, or acquiring school transportation vehicles.